httpie/cli/README.rst

 ``--path-as-is``
 ----------------

-The standard behaviour of HTTP clients is to normalize the path portion of URLs by squashing dot segments as a typically filesystem would:
+The standard behavior of HTTP clients is to normalize the path portion of URLs by squashing dot segments in the same manner that many filesystems do:

 .. code-block:: bash

     $ http -v example.org/./../../etc/password

 .. code-block:: http

     GET /etc/password HTTP/1.1

-The ``--path-as-is`` option allows you to disable this behavior:
+The ``--path-as-is`` option disables this behavior:

 .. code-block:: bash

     $ http --path-as-is -v example.org/./../../etc/password

 .. code-block:: http